 This is not an article about the divination practice usually referred to as "geomancy".
 I use the term according to its original meaning: magic of earth.
 This is about a practical application of geomancy in the context of "randonauting".
-I will give a brief overview about this technique, then report some experiences, discuss some technical features and layout some techniques of practical enchantment using randonauting as a tool.
+I will give a brief overview about this technique, then report some experiences, and layout some techniques of practical enchantment using randonauting as a tool.

 Inspired by a video by Tommie Kelly of Adventures in Woo Woo I recently started "randonauting" because I've always been very fascinated by spirits of place and psychogeography and this new activity seemed like a fun way to expand my practice in the field.

 Randonauting is the exploration of places in your immediate surrounding solely determined by a random set of coordinates.
-These coordinates are provided by an online software called Fatum Bot that can be accessed via Telegram messenger and a soon to be released phone app.
+These coordinates are provided by an online software called Fatum Bot that can be accessed via Telegram messenger and a phone app called Randonautica.

 The numbers used to find the coordinates are provided by a so called quantum random number generator (QRNG) that measures the magnetic field fluctuations of virtual particles in a vacuum and continuously spits out these measurements.